arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/known_issues.md

 ### Postgres
 Postgres performance can be heavily impacted by not using [LSE](langs/c-c++.md#large-system-extensions-lse).
 Today, postgres binaries from distributions (e.g. Ubuntu) are not built with `-moutline-atomics` or `-march=armv8.2-a` which would enable LSE.
-Note: Amazon RDS for PostgreSQL isn't impacted by this.

 In November 2021 PostgreSQL started to distribute Ubuntu 20.04 packages optimized with `-moutline-atomics`.
 For Ubuntu 20.04, we recommend using the PostgreSQL PPA instead of the packages distributed by Ubuntu Focal.